yhan/payment.gateway.checkout.com/README.md

    In real world we should do authentication negotiation to let Gateway to know which `Merchant` I am dialoguing.
 This can be achieved as follows:

     1. When we onboard a `Merchant`, we distribute a `secret` in a very safe manner to `Merchant`.
-    1. In all exchanges between `Merchant` to `Gateway`, the secret should be included in HTTP header ''
+    1. In all exchanges between `Merchant` to `Gateway`, the secret key should be included in HTTP header 'Authorization'

+1. Alls simulated async, I/O should add timeout cancellation

 # Go further
 1. Retrieving a payment’s details API